Table of contents

 How to check if the links on the site are friendly?

-Checking whether a site has friendly links is relatively easy, in most cases it is enough to look at the url addresses of the different types of content on the site, such as subpages of categories, product subcategories, or blog posts, for example.
-Very quickly we can visually determine whether the url addresses of a given site meet the above conditions.
+Checking whether a site has friendly links is relatively easy.
+In most cases, it is enough to look at the URL addresses of the different types of content on the site, such as subpages of categories, product subcategories, or blog posts.
+Very quickly, we can visually determine whether the URL addresses of a given site meet the above conditions.

-However, if we are dealing with a large website and we see that some addresses can be considered friendly and some not, in order to detect those worth working on we can use crawlers available on the market, such as Screaming Frog SEO Spider, for example.
-The crawler scans the entire content of the site, presenting it to us in a coherent and orderly manner, so we can easily list all the addresses about which we have some doubts.
+However, if we are dealing with a large website and we see that some addresses can be considered friendly and some not, in order to detect those worth working on, we can use crawlers available on the market, such as Screaming Frog SEO Spider, for example.
+The crawler scans the entire site’s content, presenting it to us in a coherent and orderly manner, so we can easily list all the addresses about which we have some doubts.

 Why use friendly links?